morganssyt/learning_projects/titanic_machine_learning/README.md

-## Titanic Machine Learning – Learning Project
+## Titanic Machine Learning – Prediction Project

 This project is part of my learning journey in data and machine learning.